-Zanaflex is a prescription medication approved by the Food and Drug Administration (FDA) for treating spasticity in adults with multiple sclerosis (MS).
-Zanaflex is also available as a generic under its drug name, Tizanidine.
-Zanaflex is not a cure for MS, but it can relieve the cramping, muscle tightness and spasms caused by MS.
+Zanaflex is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating spasticity in adults with multiple sclerosis (MS).
+Zanaflex is not a cure for MS, but it can relieve the cramping, muscle tightness and spasms caused by MS. Zanaflex is also known by its drug name, tizanidine.

 Zanaflex is a muscle relaxant.
 It is believed that Zanaflex works by inhibiting motor neurons, the nerves that carry signals from the spinal cord to the skeletal muscles.